qped-eu/mass/src/markdown/qped-semantics.md

 You can either select the JSON object using your mouse and copy it that way or you can use the "Copy to Clipboard" button for your convenience.
 If you successfully copied the JSON object, you'll need to navigate to the Code feedback action of the question you have created previously.
 In this Code action, enter `qf.mass = ` and paste the configuration you just copied.

-The Quartefall Feedback actions should now look as follows.
+The Quartefall Feedback actions should now look like this (depending on your method of copying, the JSON object may have not been copied with indentations or line breaks, so we included these for better readability):
-(Actually, the JSON object is copied without any pretty-printing consisting of just one line.
-For better readability of the screenshot, we have inserted newlines and indentation):

 ![Mass configuration Quarterfall Cloud check action finished.](images/solution_quarterfall-finished.png)